Apples to apples. Long term. More than a single number.

 How is a fund comparison different from picking the best-performing fund?

-The best-performing fund over the last year is not necessarily the right fund for you.
-A meaningful comparison accounts for your risk level, your investment horizon, and fee impact over time — not just a single return figure.
+The best-performing fund over the last quarter, last year etc. is not necessarily the right fund for you.
+A meaningful comparison accounts for performance, fees, consistency, quality — not just a single return figure.